surajit474/room_owner_privacy_policy/Room_Owner_Privacy_Policy.md

 You may request to update or delete your personal data or withdraw consent for its use at any time.
 Note that certain features may not function without the required data.

+## Request Account Deletion
+If you wish to delete your account and all associated data, please send an email to
+📧 **sura.dev259@gmail.com** with the subject “Delete My Account.”
+We will process your request within 7 business days.

 ## Changes to This Policy
 We may update this Privacy Policy periodically.
 Updates will be reflected within the App and on this page with the new effective date.